Frequently asked questions

 Is sound design difficult?

 The difficult bit, however, is doing the job quickly and making adjustments at short notice.
-I maintain that anybody who's willing to learn could create any sound plot I've done given enough time.
-However, real productions tend to involve lots of last-minute changes are very short notice.
+I maintain that anybody could create any sound plot I've done given enough time.
+However, real productions tend to involve lots of last-minute changes at short notice.
 Individual sound levels can be too loud or quiet, sound cues might need lengthening or shortening, and people can outright change their mind of what works on stage.
 It's a much more energetic task to be constantly changing things without holding up a tech rehearsal, and you really need to know what you're doing.

 Don't you need QLab and a Mac to do sound?

 Qlab is analogous to Final Draft in a lot of ways.
-Both pieces of software have some very powerful tools which in certain situations are extremely useful.
-In the case of QLab, this means you can perform some very advanced operations on a sound board, such as multiple tracks on multiple speakers, integration with lighting plots, and even editing cues on the fly during a performance.
+Both pieces of software have some very powerful tools which in certain situations are extremely useful - in certain situations.
+In the case of QLab, this means you can perform some very advanced operations on a sound board, such as multiple tracks on multiple speakers, integration with lighting plots, and even editing on the fly during a performance.
 However, you need to be doing something exceptionally complicated for this to make a difference.

 My generic advice for expensive technology is to start with something cheap and learn as much as you can.
-Only move on to something pricier when you've reached the limit of what you can do with the cheap stuff.
-Somebody who's made the most of photographs on a bog-standard smartphone will do a better job than someone who has £5,000 worth of equipment and no idea how to take a photo.
-If, however, you know exactly what you want to do and exactly what it is QLab can help you with that cheaper alternatives don't, go ahead.
+Only move on to something pricier when you've reached the limit with the cheap stuff.
+Somebody who's made the most of photographs on a bog-standard smartphone, will do a better job than someone who has £5,000 worth of equipment and no idea how to use it.
+If, however, you know exactly what you need and exactly how QLab can help you, go ahead.

 (You might need QLab if you're regularly exchanging files with other people, but so far I've never needed to do this.
 I prefer to bring along a physical device and just plug it in.)